Winter

 - Franklinia alatamaha gets it's name sake from Penn's founder Ben Franklin.

-- Mature trees provide welcome dappled shade along the Stone Path.
+- Mature trees provide dappled shade along the Main Path.

-- The vivid flowers of Physostegia virginiana thrives in the moist soils of our rain garden.
+- Physostegia virginiana thrives in the moist soils of the Rain Garden.

-- An eastern black swallowtail caterpillar munches on fennel stems.
+- An eastern black swallowtail caterpillar, Papilio polyxenes, munches on fennel stems.

-- Dramatic late afternoon shadows criss cross the South Lawn.
+- Dramatic late afternoon shadows cross the South Lawn.

-- A new addition to the garden, this Campsis grandiflora 'Morning Calm' will grow with the support of a fence.
+- A new addition to the garden, Campsis grandiflora 'Morning Calm' will grow along Guardian Drive.

-- A tropical container display at the entrance to the Pond.
+- A tropical container display welcomes visitors to the park.

 - The yellow anthers of Rhexia virginica shake softly in the wind.

-- Echinacea purpurea, highlighted by a ray of sunshine.
+- Early flowers of Echinacea purpurea are highlighted by a ray of sunshine.

-- An aerial view of the Rain Garden in full bloom, seen from Lynch Labs.
+- An aerial view of the Rain Garden can be seen from Lynch Labs.

 - The neon orange flowers of Ligularia dentata brightens a shady corner of the park.

-- A mixture of aster family, Asteracece, flowers shows the diversity of the family.
+- A mixture of Asteracece flowers shows the diversity of the aster family.

 - Hydrangea season arrives at the park.
-Here H. paniculata and H. quercifola border the pathway.
+Here H. paniculata and H. quercifola frame the pathway.

-- The shocking pink blooms of Callirhoe stand out amongst a green backdrop.
+- The shocking pink blooms of Callirhoe involucrata stand out amongst a green backdrop.

-- The geometric flowers of the glob thistle.
-Echinops cv. add an architectural element to the Rock Garden.
+- The geometric flowers of the globe thistle, Echinops bannaticus, add an architectural element to the Goddard Garden.

-- The Rock Garden comes alive with color in the summer months.
+- The Goddard Garden comes alive with color in the summer months.

-- A young green frog, Lithobates clamitans, sits on top of a Carribean spider lily leaf.
+- A young green frog, Lithobates clamitans, sits on top of a Caribbean spider lily leaf.

-- Honey bees visit the large, fragrant flowers of Magnolia grandiflora.
+- Honey bees, Apis spp., visit the large, fragrant flowers of Magnolia grandiflora.

 Autumn